deepak7432/deepak7432/README.md

 - 👋 Hi, I’m @deepak7432
 - 👀 I’m interested in Cloud DevOps | Infrastructure Automation Engineer
 - 🌱 I’m currently learning Configuration Mangement
-- 📫 Hit me on linked in - https://www.linkedin.com/in/deepakraghuwanshi/
+- 📫 Follow me on - tinyurl.com/DeepakRaghuwanshi

 <!---
 deepak7432/deepak7432 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.